slakkenhuis/paperplanner/README.md

 My handwriting is very small, so for now, the script crams a whole week into a single page, which has the dimensions 16.3cm × 10cm.
 The dividing lines between the days have a 24-hour 'measuring tape' which allows me to mark certain events or keep track of my sleeping times.

-The template right now is a first draft.
-I intend to write a script that generates the pages with the correct dates, using something like [pyephem](https://rhodesmill.org/pyephem/) for moving the little sun icon according to calculated sunrise times for that week.
+A little sun icon at the top shows the approximate sunrise time for that week.

 Usage
 -------------------------------------------------------------------------------

-To generate the week planners, there is a Python script that uses [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to manipulate the SVG.
+To generate the week planners, there is a Python script that uses [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to manipulate the SVG, and [pyephem](https://rhodesmill.org/pyephem/) to calculate sunrise times.
 The single-page SVGs are converted to PDF with [Inkscape](https://inkscape.org), finally merging them into a single file with [pdfunite](https://poppler.freedesktop.org/).

+Example:

-    # Generate 10 single pages; see -h for details
+    # Generate 10 pages for the 52N 2E location; see -h for details
-    ./generate.py -n 40
+    ./generate.py -n 10 -N 52 -E 2

     # Generate full planner
     make planner.pdf